ZettaAI/zetta_utils/docs/source/index.rst

 Welcome to ``zetta_utils`` documentation!
 =======================================

+.. include:: ../README.rst
+      :start-after: teaser-begin
+      :end-before: teaser-end

+..
    **zetta_utils** is a colleciton of core components used in Zetta AI's connectomics pipeline.

 .. note::